Ultimate Guide to Aracena – Best Things to Do in Sierra de Aracena, Spain

 Plate of delicious Jamón from Aracena, Spain

-The Sierra de Aracena is one of Spain’s most important jamón-producing regions, it’s internationally known for jamón ibérico de bellota.
+Sierra de Aracena is one of Spain’s most important jamón-producing regions, known internationally for its exceptional Jamón Ibérico de Bellota.
 See more on our guide to Jamón Ibérico

 5. Visit the Museo del Jamón